shaunday/ToDos/README.md

 That you focused on production-grade patterns, not just “getting it working.”
 That you can also deliver smaller, focused solutions if needed

-highlight - no warnings of any kind
+highlight - zero warnings, near zero message